ooiai/rig-extend/rig-bailian/README.md

 cargo run --example bailian_rereank
 ```

 ## Versioning and Compatibility

 - Rust edition: 2024
 - This crate aligns its public surface with the Rig core abstractions.
-Check your `rig` crate version for compatibility (examples use `rig = "0.23"`).
+Check your `rig-core` crate version for compatibility (examples use `rig-core = "0.25.0"`).

 ## License